-Stop Arm
+Stop Arm/Safety Arm

 If equipped, check the stop arm to see that it is mounted securely to the frame of the vehicle.
 Also, check for loose fittings and damage.
+Checks that stop arm extends fully when operated

 Passenger Entry/Lift